MKTG611 - MARKETING MANAGEMENT (Course Syllabus)

 RETAIL ECOSYSTEM ACTION LEARNING PROJECTS: This course offers graduate students from Wharton and other Penn schools an opportunity to work on real-world projects for companies in the retail industry and in the wider retail ecosystem.
 It requires the exploration and analysis of actual business issues or opportunities identified by sponsoring/client companies, as well as the formulation of recommendations.
 It combines 1) academic principles, 2) application of prior business knowledge to the project at hand, and 3) a solutions-oriented mentality.
 In addition to supervised project work and regular updates to the corporate client/project sponsor, the course involves classroom meetings and discussions on topics pertaining to the projects.
 While this course focuses on "marketing" topics, projects might also incorporate topics from related disciplines such as operations, management of innovation & technology, data analytics, international management, design, and real estate.
 Indeed, the goal will be to constitute interdisciplinary teams from Wharton and other relevant Penn graduate schools.
 ADVANCED STUDY PROJECT (GENERAL): The principal objectives of this course are to provide opportunities for undertaking an in-depth study of a marketing problem and to develop the students' skills in evaluating research and designing marketing strategies for a variety of management situations.
 Selected projects can touch on any aspect of marketing as long as this entails the elements of problem structuring, data collection, data analysis, and report preparation.
 The course entails a considerable amount of independent work.
 (Strict library-type research is not appropriate) Class sessions are used to monitor progress on the project and provide suggestions for the research design and data analysis.
 The last portion of the course often includes an oral presentation by each group to the rest of the class and project sponsors.
 Along with marketing, the projects integrate other elements of management such as finance, production, research and development, and human resources.

 Prerequisites: MKTG 611 and MKTG 725.
-Students who do not fulfill the prerequisites should contact the instructor to be admitted.
 Completion of MKTG 725 or a background in retailing is preferred.

 MKTG893 - ADVANCED STUDY (Course Syllabus)